-The higher education community continues to advocate for adequate funding of the federal student aid programs, particularly during this time of broad fiscal austerity and when we continue to operate under the sequestration.
+The higher education community continues to advocate for adequate funding of the federal student aid programs.

 Conclusion

 Since enactment of the HEA in 1965, federal financial aid has been a central and critical pathway for college access.
 Given the importance of federal financial aid, this booklet serves as a resource describing seven prominent Title IV programs.
 While these financial aid programs may have changed over time, the general principles of each program have stayed the same.